michael1308/inventree-adv-sheet-labels/README.md

 ### Default sheet layout

 This setting allows you to specify which sheet layout is selected by default when opening the printing dialog.
-It makes sense to set this either to some *Auto* option or to the layout you are using most.
+It makes sense to set this either to some *Auto* option or to the layout you are using the most.
 The default is ```Auto (round)```, which is probably fine for most use-cases.

 ## Contribution